 When I talk about expositional preaching, my concern is for Paul’s standard in 2 Timothy 4:2: “preach the word; be ready in season and out of season; reprove, rebuke, and exhort, with complete patience and teaching.”

-Paul calls Timothy to proclaim and set forth the meaning of Scripture so that his hearers walk away with a better understanding of what God’s word actually teaches and what it requires of them in their daily lives.
+Paul calls Timothy to proclaim and set forth the meaning of Scripture so that his hearers walk away with a better understanding of what God’s word actually teaches and what it requires of them.
 This is all that I mean by expositional preaching.
 The word “exposition” simply means “setting forth of the meaning or purpose.”
 Expositional preachers aim to set forth the meaning of God’s word, allowing the text of Scripture—not their own opinions or life experiences—to drive and shape their sermons.

 “They Expound the Scriptures”